-Country-level

-COMPANY: COUNTRY:

-Hommenickens Ritorices Liberia

-Mark indicators below with a 🗸 Yes No
+EITI Company Validation Form Country-level JOLSEN VENTURECOUNTRY: COMPANY: i 1BERLIA Mark indicators below with a 🖌 Yes No 1.
 Has the company made public statements in support of the EITI process in this country?
-Has the company committed to support and cooperate with implementation of the Country EITI Work Plan (as agreed by the multi-stakeholder group), including abiding by government EITI related directives (e.g. laws and MoUs) and, where appropriate, meeting with stakeholders? / ~
+2. Has the company committed to support and cooperate with implementation of the Country EITI Work Plan (as agreed by the multi-stakeholder group), including abiding by government EITI related directives (e.g. laws and MoUs) and, where appropriate, meeting with stakeholders?
 3. Have all material payments been disclosed to the organisation contracted to reconcile figures and produce the EITI report as per agreed EITI Reporting Templates and pursuant to agreed timelines?
 4. Was the data that was submitted to the organisation contracted to reconcile figures and produce the EITI report taken from accounts independently audited to international standards?

-contracted to recor ncile figures and pro ion of country pays es from the organisation oduce the EITI report to ments with government rting Templates? /

-Yes No

-Ove rall Assessment ( of above)

-Narrative opinions.
-103 110

-Ove erall Assessment ( of above)

-Narrative opinions.

-If any indicators above are marked 'no', please provide an explanation. private comp make any Statements made but iny we are not public Comment. chiqu ed to

-Any other comments.
-1. Inconsisting 2.
-Good system wishangene in communication to limit correption /
+5. Has the company responded to queries from the organisation contracted to reconcile figures and produce the EITI report to assist in reconciliation of country payments with government receipts in accordance with EITI Reporting Templates?
+Yes No Overall Assessment (of above) Narrative opinions.
+If any indicators Becaus above are marked inst 'no', please provide an explanation. es Any other comments.